Careers at Penguin Random House

-We again looked at the data associated with our editorial and marketing & publicity teams, both to provide continuity with last year’s reporting and because these are roles that directly shape and support our lists and are crucially important as we work to publish and promote more BIPOC creators.
-You’ll see we’ve made strides in these departments; this is notable progress that we must urgently continue.
+We again looked at the data associated with our editorial and marketing & publicity teams because these roles directly shape and support our lists and, subsequently, our efforts to publish and promote more BIPOC creators.
+We’ve continued to make notable progress in these departments.

-This next chart shows the racial makeup of our population at different career levels, with the data reported in 2020 included for comparison.
-There has been some progress at all levels, driven by both hiring and promotions, with the entry-level population continuing to racially diversify at a slightly higher rate than are most other levels.
+This next chart shows the racial makeup of our population at different career levels, with our 2021 data included for comparison.
+While we continue to make progress at all levels, the entry-level population is still racially diversifying at a higher rate than most other levels.